Ivano-Frankivsk Municipality: Infrastructure

 The city is served by the Ivano-Frankivsk International Airport, which was granted international status in 1992.
 The airport shares its facilities with the 114 Brigade of the Ukrainian Air Force.
 Since 2002 the airport has been leased to the private enterprise company "Yavson", and from 2005 the Public limited company "Naftokhimik Prykarpattia", a (subsidiary of Ukrnafta) with whom the contract expires in 2013.

-Lodging

-Lodging in the city is numerous.
-Among big hotels and motels there is a big variety of all kinds of lodging.
-Ivano-Frankivsk has one a four-star hotel ("Park Hotel") and three three-star hotels ("Nadia", "Auscoprut", "Pid Templem ").